pgills/expensetrackr/README.md

 Please add the respective API keys and urls to the following file before you run the application:
 * [servicesInfo.js](https://github.com/pgills/expensetrackr/blob/master/www/js/core/services/servicesInfo.js)

+After you create your Azure Mobile Service, create a new table called "expenses" through the Data Tab -> Create button.
 #Tested Environments
 The following section outlines the current set of tested platforms configurations for this application example.